datamol-io/datamol/news/new-rdkit.rst

 **Changed:**

-* Use micromamba during CI
+* Use micromamba during CI.
+* Add CI tests for RDKit=2022.03.
+* Adapt a test to new rdkit version.

 **Deprecated:**